pagkly/Zed/Investopedia3/Understanding Shutdown Points.md

 At the shutdown point, there is no economic benefit to continuing production.
 If an additional loss occurs, either through a rise in variable costs or a fall in revenue, the cost of operating will outweigh the revenue.

 At that point, shutting down operations is more practical than continuing.
 If the reverse occurs, continuing production is more practical.
-If a company can produce revenues greater or equal to its [total variable costs](https://www.investopedia.com/video/play/variable-costs/), it can use the additional revenues to pay down its fixed costs, assuming [fixed costs](https://www.investopedia.com/terms/f/fixedcost.asp), such as lease contracts or other lengthy obligations, will still be incurred when the firm shuts down.
-When a company can earn a positive [contribution margin](https://www.investopedia.com/terms/c/contributionmargin.asp), it should remain in operation despite an overall marginal loss.
+If a company can produce revenues greater or equal to its [[total variable costs]](https://www.investopedia.com/video/play/variable-costs/), it can use the additional revenues to pay down its fixed costs, assuming [[fixed costs]](https://www.investopedia.com/terms/f/fixedcost.asp), such as lease contracts or other lengthy obligations, will still be incurred when the firm shuts down.
+When a company can earn a positive [[contribution margin]](https://www.investopedia.com/terms/c/contributionmargin.asp), it should remain in operation despite an overall marginal loss.

 A shutdown point can apply to all of the operations a business participates in or just a portion of its operations.